Adopt

 Story

-We'll also keep you updated on COCO's adoption status with email updates.
+We'll also keep you updated on Lucian's adoption status with email updates.

 Labrador Retriever